 Law firms will almost certainly explore these software options.
-Therefore, to stand out and march ahead from the crowd, you will have to invest in specialised software.
+Therefore, to stand out and march ahead from the crowd, you will have to invest in specialized software.
 Interestingly, many Indian law firms are yet to explore document management and/or time management software.
-Thus, they lose out due to their financial inability or lack of enthusiasm to invest in novel technology.
+Thus, they lose out due to their financial inability or lack of enthusiasm to invest in legal technology.

 A virtual world is prone to multiple risks.
 It is a landless, borderless plane that we are trying to regulate with data security and data privacy laws.
 Every institution has its very own data-sets containing information that is crucial to them.
 Consequently, Indian law firms also need to deal with a massive amount of data regularly.
 Thus, data security forms part of legal technology ethics.

-In the wrong hands, the data could be tampered with and exploited to cause detrimental results.
+In the wrong hands, the data could be tampered with and exploited to cause damaging results.
 Therefore, you must never compromise on your security options.
-Client information is crucial for the legal fraternity and thus, a tech plan must envisage data security measures.
-Incidentally, the GDPR is the call-to-arms to combat world-wide data breaches and threats.
+Client information is crucial for the legal fraternity and thus, a legal tech plan must consider data security measures.
+Incidentally, the GDPR is the call to arms to combat worldwide data breaches and threats.

-The current coronavirus scare has resulted in a mad scramble for the adoption of technology in Indian law firms.
+The current coronavirus scare has resulted in a mad scramble for the adoption of legal technology in Indian law firms.
 Earlier, technology was being used primarily for case research.
 Today, virtual hearings are being conducted over the internet.
 This means you must have a data plan with a reliable network connection.
-Additionally, meetings and conferences are also being steered through the cyberspace.
+Additionally, meetings and conferences are also being conducted through cyberspace.

-Furthermore, with work-from-home becoming the new normal, people’s homes have become their office.
-Incidentally, unlike in a real office space, there is nobody to monitor the employees working at their home.
+Furthermore, with work-from-home becoming the new normal, people’s homes have become their offices.
+Incidentally, unlike in a real office space, there is nobody to monitor the employees working at their homes.
 Thus, a dip in efficiency is quite possible.
 Thus, team management software such as Slack, Microsoft Teams, or Trello can come in handy in such situations.

-Besides, there are various other software which help reduce un-billable work.
+Besides, there are various other software that help reduce un-billable work.
 Imagine an affordable cloud-based LPMS which: